Updated August 9, 2023

 Here’s how you do it.

-- Copy the selected text using the standard copy command (Control + C).
-This additionally copies the formatting options of the selected text.
-In our case, let us assume the that our copied text looks like this: Original text
+- Copy the selected text using the standard command (Control + C).
+It additionally copies the formatting options of the selected text.
+In our case, let us assume that our copied text looks like this: Original text.

 - Paste the text using the keyboard shortcut (Control + V).
-Alternately, you can use the Paste button on the top-left corner of the Home tab.
+Alternatively, you can use the Paste button on the top-left corner of the Home tab.

-- This will bring up a smart-tag, asking you which paste option to choose.
+- It will bring up an intelligent tag, asking you which paste option to choose.

-- The first paint-brush-logo button (which is also the default option) retains source formatting, so the pasted text looks like this: Original text
+- The first paint-brush-logo button (the default option) retains source formatting, so the pasted text looks like this: Original text.

-You can also the special copy command (Control + Shift + C) to copy only the format of text, and then use the Format-Painter tool (available in the top-left corner of the Home tab) to paste the format across different blocks of text.
-To do this, you click on the Format-Painter button, and drag your mouse over the text you want to edit.
+You can also use the special copy command (Control + Shift + C) to copy only the text format and then use the Format-Painter tool (available in the top-left corner of the Home tab) to paste the format across different blocks of text.
+To do this, click the Format-Painter button and drag your mouse over the text you want to edit.

-- This is source text.
+- This is the source text.
 (Copied with Control + Shift + C)

 After editing with the Format Painter tool:

-Microsoft Word also comes loaded with other standard editing features like the Find command (Control + F), and the Find-Replace command (Control + H).
-This multi-dimensional command comes loaded with additional options that combine together to quickly get you the results other text-editing tools provide.
-For instance, you can find or replace text based on a case-sensitive search, include wildcards, suffixes and prefixes and ignore punctuation and spaces within searches, etc. It’s quite a handful!
+Microsoft Word also comes loaded with other standard editing features like the Find command (Control + F) and the Find-Replace command (Control + H).
+This multi-dimensional command comes packed with additional options that combine to get you the results other text-editing tools provide quickly.
+For instance, you can find or replace text based on a case-sensitive search, including wildcards, suffixes, and prefixes, ignoring punctuation and spaces within searches, etc. It’s quite a handful!

-As with most Microsoft Word features, this command too factors special formatting needs and can be used to replace a text with its format across a document.
-For instance, you can use this feature to consistently replace the word ‘bold’ with ‘bold’ all through the document.
+As with most Microsoft Word features, this command factors special formatting needs and can be used to replace a text with its format across a document.
+For instance, you can use this feature to consistently replace the word ‘bold’ with ‘bold’ throughout the document.

-If you haven’t guessed already, the most loved aspect of Word is the wide variety of formatting features it provides.
+If you haven’t guessed already, MS Word’s most loved aspect is its wide variety of formatting features.
 We’ve explored just a few.
 But to uncover all the gems available, you need to become intimately familiar with the Home Tab View.

 - Clipboard: This contains the cut-copy-paste commands explained above.

 - Paragraph: This contains commands to control the alignment and spacing between lines in a paragraph.
-Special commands include the Shading command (Alt + H) and the Border command (Alt + B) that allow you to color text cells and border them (as if they were in a table), respectively
+Special commands include the Shading command (Alt + H) and the Border command (Alt + B), which allow you to color text cells and border them (as if they were in a table), respectively.

 - Styles: This is explained in detail below.